 a) Service Area Listing.
-During each year of this Agreement, Contractor agrees to offer QHPs in the Service Area listing set forth in the applicable Plan Year SERFF templates tested and validated by the Contractor.
+During each year of this Agreement, in conjunction with the establishment of Monthly Rates payable to Contractor under Article 5 below for each of the Contract Years, Contractor agrees to offer QHPs in the Service Area listing set forth in the applicable Plan Year SERFF templates tested and validated by the Contractor.
+Attachment 4 ("Service Area Listing") shall be amended to reflect any changes in the Service Area of Contractor's QHPs.
 Any such changes to Contractor's previous year's Service Areas shall be effective as of January 1 of the applicable Contract Year.
 In the event ZIP codes are added to the current Service Area by the United States Postal Service, the parties agree such added ZIP codes shall be automatically included in the Service Area and shall be reflected in the next scheduled update of the Service Area Listing.